 stands for – a ploy to get you buy someone else’s life – Stephanie Solomon

-Lauren: Let’s hope everyone takes Norma’s advice and the hash tag it #NormaSays.
+Lauren: Let’s hope everyone takes Norma’s advice and the hashtag #NormaSays.

 Iris: What do you think happened after the seventies that made everyone so uptight about getting dressed?

 Norma: I think a lot happened.
-Prior to women going to the workplace there was this transition from Mad Men times when we were all wearing girdles, cone bras and stockings with garter belts then to not wearing any underwear at all.
+Prior to women entering the workplace, there was this transition from Mad Men times, when we were all wearing girdles, cone bras, and stockings with garter belts, to not wearing any underwear at all.
 That was my favorite.
 I think women going to work changed it up.
-Looking expressive or individual was not really what we were able do in the work place.
-There was a need at the time to wear a power suit and to look like men and I think as the generations go by more and more, girls especially, want to look like each other as we see on Instagram.
-There are lots of pretty girls in the same pretty poses in the same clothes and they are happy there.
+Looking expressive or individual was not really what we were able to do in the workplace.
+There was a need at the time to wear a power suit and to look like men, and I think as the generations go by, more and more girls, especially, want to look like each other, as we see on Instagram.
+There are lots of pretty girls in the same poses, wearing the same clothes, and they are happy there.

-Stephanie: Well that’s the whole purpose of Instagram is it not?
+Stephanie: Well, that’s the whole purpose of Instagram.
 I want to be you.
 I want your life.
 I’m going to buy your earrings.
 That in itself is anti-creative.
 We need to celebrate those women who tell you, #NormaSays, be yourself.
-Don’t copy my earrings, my handbag because you know what?
+Don’t copy my earrings, my handbag, because you know what?
 It might not look the same on you.
 Find yourself.
-There needs to be a counter balance to the reason social media stands for – a ploy to get you buy My life.
+There needs to be a counterbalance to the reason social media stands for – a ploy to get you to buy My life.

-In the seventies, I also happened to be around then, you didn’t have that.
-We had what we read about, what music we were listening to and lots other influences which I won’t mention.
-So we were absolutely encouraged to be as creative as we could be.
+In the seventies, I was also around; you didn’t have that.
+We had what we read about, what music we were listening to, and lots of other influences, which I won’t mention.
+So we were strongly encouraged to be as creative as possible.
 We were also rebelling against our parents.
-God forbid we dressed like our parents.
+God forbid we dress like our parents.
 That’s why they called it the rebellious revolution.
 You would not wear what your mom wore.
-You wore the exactly the opposite.
+You wore exactly the opposite.
 The miniskirt was the epitome of rebellion.
-I remember going to school in a miniskirt and getting kicked out and I was a hero.
-When I went home my mother punished me.
+I remember going to school in a miniskirt, getting kicked out, and being a hero.
+When I went home, my mother punished me.
 I swear I was grounded for a whole year.

-Norma: I think the individual, no matter what era, still exists and being an individual means you have courage, your self-esteem is pretty intact and you have a sense of self that is key to who you are.
-Women have it sometimes and other times they don’t.
+Norma: I think the individual, no matter what era, still exists, and being an individual means you have courage, your self-esteem is pretty intact, and you have a sense of self that is key to who you are.
+Women have it sometimes, and other times they don’t.
 We’re hormonal human beings who sometimes feel good about ourselves and other times we don’t.
-The idea of expressing yourself and creative beauty is something that the individual can always do.
-That kind of individual can survive through different eras and make a name for his or herself.
+The idea of expressing yourself and creative beauty is something anyone can do.
+That kind of individual can survive through different eras and make a name for himself or herself.

 For vintage to have a life today I think we need to say